 IMPERIAL COLLEGE LONDON 26/04/17 Drones that detect early plant disease could save crops.
 AFRICAN JOURNAL OF AGRICULTURAL RESEARCH 20/10/16 A review of geographic information systems and digital imaging in plant pathology application.
 The increasing rate of disease incidence resulting from devastating effects of plant pathogens, limits crop productivity globally, thus affecting food security.

-Diagnosis is the process to determine cause of disease, while detection deals with knowing pathogen.
-Both disease diagnosis and pathogen detection are central to protecting crops and natural plant systems, as well as crucial prelude to undertaking prevention and management measures.
+The current global population growth with many mouths to feed is dependent on vibrant agricultural productivity.
+The effects of globalization, climate change, evolution of pathogens and vectors to mention a few, have combined to increase spread of invasive plant pathogens.
 International Journal of Information Technology Vol. 12 No. 6 2006 Comparison of a Self Organising Map and Simple Evolving Connectionist System for Predicting Insect Pest Establishment.
 IEEE Workshop on Geoscience and Remote Sensing, IWGRS - NOV 2015 - A Low Cost Mobile Geospatial Solution to Manage Field Survey Data Collection of Plant Pests and Diseases.
 NeoBiota 18: 119–130 (2013) Improving pest risk assessment and management through the aid of geospatial information technology s.
 LOUISIANA AGRICULTURE - WINTER 2014 - Investigating the Potential for Drone Use in Agriculture.